axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - 1,000+ launches completed
 - 30+ brands supported annually
 - 94% CSAT
-- In business since 2006 (aka experienced with evolved intuition and taste)
+- In business since 2006 (aka stable + experienced with evolved intuition and taste)
 - 90% full-time team — not a rotating freelancer bench
 - US, UK, and India presence for timezone overlap and cost-effective delivery
 - We keep revenue-critical platforms improving — consistently, predictably, and with clear accountability.